 Alfredo Ramos Gallegos

 Alfredo is a loving dad of two American citizens and has been a model member of his community for nearly 25 years.Yet earlier this year when police stopped Alfredo on his way to the mall, they called Border Patrol.
 Even though Alfredo was just a passenger in the car, he was handcuffed and arrested in front of his young daughter.
-Now Alfredo is being held in a detention cell and a Grand Jury has indicted him for "illegal re-entry," a federal felony that could bar him from obtaining legal status in the future and permanently rip him away from his children.
+Alfredo was held in a detention cell and Grand Jury indicted him for "illegal re-entry," a federal felony that could have barred him from obtaining legal status in the future and permanently ripped him away from his children.
 Alfredo's only crime was reuniting with his family.
-Now U.S. Attorney David Hickton and the Obama Administration are making his entire familiy pay the price.
-Our government needs to stop punishing its own citizens by going after hard-working immigrants like Alfredo.
-Click below to tell the Obama Administration to stop Alfredo's prosecution.
+But his nightmare finally ended when U.S. Attorney David J. Hickton, acting "in the interests of justice," decided to dismiss Alfredo's charge.
+Now Alfredo is back home with his children where he belongs.

 Ardani Rosales Lemus

 Ardani Rosales Lemus (A#098-918-011) had been detained since December 2012.
 He spent almost a year away from his family, a year in which he missed two important events in his life: his own wedding and the birth of his second child, a beautiful daughter which he hasn’t been able to hold in his arms.
 Ardani escaped Guatemala -- where his life was at risk -- and fled to the U.S. for a chance at a better future.
 But even after calls and petitions from advocates, Ardani spent the holidays in a jail cell and was deported by the Obama administration.

 Temporary Stay Granted